 As homeschoolers, life doesn’t stop!
-Sometimes homeschooling duties and other responsibilities can be mixed up and it can be difficult to set clear boundaries and expectations for your homeschool day.
+Sometimes homeschooling duties and other responsibilities can be mixed up, making it difficult to maintain clear boundaries and expectations for your homeschool day.

 Are there areas of everyday life you can organize in advance?
-This may include your grocery shopping schedule, meal prepping, household chores, … Setting your homeschool day to day up for success depends on many external factors!
+This may include your grocery shopping schedule, meal planning, household chores … Setting your homeschool day to day up for success depends on many external factors.

 Homeschooling can be challenging and you may find it difficult to keep your child engaged for a full day.
 We really recommend surprising your child with something unexpected!
-For example, could you introduce a new activity or even allow them to play an educational game like nightzookeeper.com!
+For example, could you introduce a new activity, organize a field trip, or even allow them to play an educational game like nightzookeeper.com!

 The ultimate goal is to present something that grabs their attention - this is a particularly effective tactic to use toward the end of your homeschool day.

 Your homeschooling journey will fly by, so make sure you have fun and take the time to create memories your family can look back on!
-Why not schedule an arts and crafts session every week, or something small that your child can do on a daily basis?
+Why not schedule an arts and crafts session every week using different materials as your art supplies, or use games to teach language arts or math to make it more engaging and fun for your child?
 Charts and graphs are a great way to put your whole homeschooling journey into perspective!

 We hope these tips make your homeschool planning a little easier.
 If you’re on the hunt for unique and effective homeschool resources, our fantastically fun reading and writing program offers a full language arts curriculum, complete with interactive lessons, word games, challenges and free printable materials, and may fit perfectly into your homeschool schedule - try it for free today!